Commissioner of Police (Singapore)

 The Commissioner of Police is the head of the Singapore Police Force (SPF).
 The Commissioner is assisted by the Deputy Commissioner of Police, and reports to the Minister for Home Affairs.
-The current Commissioner of Police is Hoong Wee Teck.
+The current Commissioner of Police is How Kwang Hwee.

 The position was created with the Police Act of 1856 (and passed in 1857), in response to calls for a full-time dedicated police officer to helm the police force in response to escalating cases of violent crime in Singapore during that period.
 Thomas Dunman was appointed as a Deputy Magistrate and Superintendent of Police in 1843, before he assumed responsibilities as the first full-time Commissioner of Police in June 1857.

+Organisational Chart of the Straits Settlements Police for the year 1931.
+The CPO for Singapore is found on the left.

+When Singapore, Malacca and Penang became Crown colonies of the British Empire in 1867, joining the Straits Settlements, the Singapore Police Force was made one of the three primary components of the Straits Settlements Police Force (SSPF).
+While the capitol city of the Straits Settlements was located in Singapore, and the SSPF maintained the office of Inspector-General of the Straits Settlements Police, the Singapore Police was led by a different commander known as the Chief Police Officer (CPO), who would usually, but not always, hold the rank of Superintendent of Police.
+There was a Chief Police Officer for each District of the Straits Settlements, and they reported directly to the Inspector General.
+They were responsible for the Chief Police Office, which acted as the headquarters of the Singapore Police Force.
+For a long period, the CPO also acted as the Registrar of Hackney Carriages, before the invention of automobiles.